FERMENTING WATER KEFIR

 Start fermenting with Kefirko

 Start your dose of kefir gradually by drinking about 100 ml of kefir a day.
 You will start noticing the effects of kefir quickly.
-It depends on how sensitive you are and what is your nutrition like until starting with kefir.
-Reactions can be huge and it’s possible for them to became more intense until your body adapts.
+It depends on how sensitive you are and what your nutrition is like until starting with kefir.
+Reactions can be huge and they can become more intense until your body adapts.

 Side effects of drinking kefir: